There are MANY ways to fight human trafficking and we're so glad YOU want to join the fight! Below are some of the ways to get involved right now.

 We have also created a 30 day prayer guide called "it starts with Him".
 This prayer guide is a collaboration with folks all over the country and our own board and team members who sent in submissions and helped us create this beautiful piece.
 We hope you'll take it and spend the next 30 days praying through each entry with your family, church, or small group.

 Consider leading a Prayer Team for Transforming Hope!
 If this is something that has been on your heart, please contact us at firstname.lastname@example.org.

 In 2017, our greatest need for volunteers is OUTREACH.
 Consider joining one of our outreach events to a community in one of Durham's most vulnerable neighborhoods.
 At each event, we have two primary objectives: 1) fill a tangible need and 2) facilitate opportunities for quality time between the children in the community and healthy adult role models.
 These events are great for groups to volunteer!
-We have five dates available for 2017: April 22nd, June 24th, August 19th, October 28th, and December 9th.
+We have four more dates available for 2017: June 24th, August 19th, October 28th, and December 9th.

 You can sign up to volunteer and/or donate supplies for our next event on June 24th at this link!

 *We are currently collecting like-new Halloween costumes for kids ages birth to 12 years old to use for our October event.
 While you're doing all that spring cleaning, consider dropping off all those old costumes at our office located at 5107 Southpark Dr, Suite 201-B in Durham.
 We're here Monday through Friday from 9am-5pm.